opentelekomcloud-docs/enterprise-dashboard/umn/source/introduction.rst

 Your email and password are case-sensitive.
 Please check upper and lower cases before clicking Log In.

+.. note:

-**Note:** Enterprise Dashboard is offered via Direct sales only.
+   Enterprise Dashboard is offered via Direct sales only.
 Please contact either your contractual partner to set up your access or contact Request-OpenTelekomCloud@telekom.de.

 Monitor Spendings on a Payer Level